-If you want a memorable vacation with your family, it is time you visit the Carribean Island of Barbados, a paradise of water sports, land sports, lush greenery, terrific food and much more.
+If you want a memorable vacation with your family, it is time you visit the Caribbean Island of Barbados, a paradise of water sports, land sports, lush greenery, terrific food, and much more.
 This leading Caribbean tourist destination is so packed of adventures you will keep coming back.

 PLACES TO VISIT